 Stay Informed with the Latest Enrollment Information

-National Student Clearinghouse Research Center’s Monthly Update on Higher Education Enrollment
+National Student Clearinghouse Research Center’s Regular Updates on Higher Education Enrollment

 Beginning in mid-March 2020, many colleges across the U.S. shifted to online-only learning almost overnight.
 Currently, due to the uncertainty caused by a resurgence of the coronavirus and the challenges of responding to quickly evolving logistical concerns, institutional leaders and students alike are faced with difficult decisions that must be made with a lack of reliable, up-to-date information.

-Recognizing the urgency of COVID-19’s impact on students and institutions, the Research Center’s Stay Informed series tracks outstanding college enrollment trends in near real time during the COVID-19 era.
+Recognizing the urgency of COVID-19’s impact on students and institutions, the Research Center’s Stay Informed series tracks outstanding college enrollment trends in near real-time during the COVID-19 era.
 It delivers enrollment data dashboards each term, starting with summer 2020.
-The dashboards are updated monthly using the latest enrollment data available in the coming months and years.
+The dashboards are updated regularly using the latest enrollment data available in the coming months and years.

-To highlight unique enrollment patterns that are attributable to the pandemic, the two most recent years (2018 and 2019) serve as baselines (see Methodological Notes for more details).
+To highlight unique enrollment patterns that are attributable to the pandemic, the two most recent years (2019 and 2020) serve as baselines to investigate COVID-19’s impact on the spring 2021 enrollment (see Methodological Notes for more details).